mangelviera/docker-workshop/README.md

 * Docker is a tool to package applications in small containers.
 * Those containers are composed by an operative system (Windows, Linux) and the executable that is meant to be run.
-* Docker serves an interface to control how those containers are built and what they do.
+* Docker serves an interface to control how those containers are built and what they do to achieve it.
 * Differences between Docker and VMs:
     * Docker engine connects directly to OS hardware API
     * Docker "virtualizes" the OS not the hardware